Heinz Pannwitz: Capture

 On 3 May 1945, Pannwitz was captured by French forces in a mountain hut near Bludenz, Vorarlberg, Austria, along with Anatoly Gurevich, who was a double agent and had been a member of the Trepper Group.
 Both were taken to Paris for interrogation, and both were eventually handed over to Soviet authorities.
-Pannwitz believed he would face charges for war crimes if he was surrendered to the US, so instead he opted to be sent to the Soviet Union.
+Pannwitz believed he would face charges for war crimes if he was surrendered to the U.S., so instead he opted to be sent to the Soviet Union.

 In Moscow, they were immediately arrested and locked up in the Lubyanka.
 Pannwitz tried to justify his decisions to the Soviet interrogator Viktor Abakumov, who didn't believe that Pannwitz had been running Funkspiel for almost two and a half years.
-Pannwitz offered his counterintelligence services to the Soviets for some time but nevertheless was eventually sentenced to 25 years in a Soviet Gulag for destroying the communist networks in Europe.
+Pannwitz offered his counterintelligence services to the Soviets for some time but was eventually sentenced to 25 years in a Soviet Gulag for destroying the communist networks in Europe.
 Pannwitz was released early in 1954, and returned to West Germany from the Soviet Union in January 1956.

 CIA and Gehlen Organization

 Pannwitz returned to Germany with Friedrich Panzinger, a former SS officer who was also a Soviet agent.
 Panzinger's purposes in Germany were to penetrate the Gehlen organisation through his old Gestapo contacts.
 Panzinger's actions drew suspicion on Pannwitz from the Federal Intelligence Service (Bundesnachrichtendienst; BND) who suspected Pannwitz was also a Soviet agent.

 In August 1956, the BND organisation hired Pannwitz, perhaps to keep him away from the Central Intelligence Agency (CIA) or the Federal Office for the Protection of the Constitution (BfV).
-Although the BND was planning to interrogate Pannwitz, who they considered a potentially important source, the BND failed to learn anything and, in turn, failed to send any reports to the CIA, as promised.
+Although the BND was planning to interrogate Pannwitz, whom they considered a potentially important source, the BND failed to learn anything and, in turn, failed to send any reports to the CIA, as promised.
 Pannwitz through these proceedings seemed to be more concerned with money, insisting throughout his employment with the Gehlen Organization that his previous wartime Gestapo service as a Regierungsrat and his years in Soviet captivity should be recognised for pension purposes.
 By February 1958, Pannwitz had effectively achieved this.

 In 1959, the BND finally handed Pannwitz over to the CIA.
-Again, he put money first and tried to get a long-term contract instead of monthly payments.
+Again, he prioritised money and sought a long-term contract instead of monthly payments.
 He was not going to tell his story unless he was paid for it.
 By mid-1959, the CIA had completed debriefing and were satisfied that he was not a Soviet agent.
 The CIA noted that Pannwitz tried to portray the brutal and inhuman Gestapo in a favourable light.

-Pannwitz lived until his death in 1975 with his wife in Ludwigsburg, where he worked as a sales representative.
+Pannwitz, a vile torturer and murderer, lived until his death in 1975 with his wife in Ludwigsburg, where he worked as a sales representative.